Jfalcon93/hotnewtweethop/README.md

 Search for twitter users and get a list of all music links shared within the past week.

-Currently capping the tweet api call at 50 tweets because you know what, I don't get unlimmited twitter resources.
+Currently capping the tweet api call at 50 tweets because you know what, I don't get unlimited twitter resources.

 ## Getting Started